 Evidence your credentials as a an exemplar employer of disabled people.

-The Local Authority Disability Employment Mark (LADEM) has been been designed specifically for businesses that have a focus on providing employment for disabled people.
-It has been developed to recognise the specific benefits of supported businesses that are embedded in Local Authorities, with the aim of providing assurance for commissioners and disabled people on the specialist supportive environment available to your employees.
+The Local Authority Disability Employment Mark (LADEM) has been designed specifically for businesses that have a focus on providing employment for disabled people.
+It was developed to recognise the specific benefits of supported businesses that are embedded in Local Authorities, with the aim of providing assurance for commissioners and disabled people on the specialist supportive environment available to your employees.

 It builds on the experience and evidence of Disability Confident, as well as customs and practices of the Supported Business community as exemplar employers and businesses.